Parrot-Developers/groundsdk-ios-samples/doc/hello_drone.rst

 ==============================

-*GroundSdk Hello Drone Tutorial* is a step-by-step guide that helps you develop an iOS application using GroundSdk iOS 1.1.1.
+*GroundSdk Hello Drone Tutorial* is a step-by-step guide that helps you develop an iOS application using GroundSdk iOS |version|.
 This application is able to connect to an Anafi drone and a Skycontroller 3 remote control, display the battery level and video stream, and take off or land the drone.